Alec Pearce

-Thomas Alexander Pearce (18 December 1910 – 11 August 1982), known as Alec Pearce, was an English cricketer who played for Kent County Cricket Club and for Hong Kong in Interport matches.
-He was later President of both clubs.
+Thomas Alexander Pearce (18 December 1910 – 11 August 1982), known as Alec Pearce, was an English cricketer who played for Kent County Cricket Club and for the Hong Kong in Interport matches.
+He subsequently served as president of both clubs.

 Early life and family

 Pearce was born in Hong Kong in 1910, the son of Thomas Ernest Pearce, a businessman in the then British colony.
 His grandfather, the Reverend TW Pearce, was a missionary in the colony and Pearce's father worked for J. D. Hutchison & Co, a trading company, from 1903 before purchasing a controlling share in the company in 1917.
-TE Pearce played cricket for the colony in Interport matches against Shanghai and Malaya and was described as one of the strengths of the side between the wars.
+TE Pearce played cricket for the colony in Interport matches against Shanghai and Malaya and was described as one of the strengths of the team between the wars.

 Pearce was educated at Charterhouse School, where he was in the school cricket XI for three years.
 He was described as "one of the best bats Charterhouse have had for some time" and as a "natural games-player" who played rackets for Charterhouse.